 While it’s a simple rule that has been mentioned for ages now, it’s worth stressing one more time that you should never flush inappropriate objects down your toilet besides toilet paper and body waste.

 Avoid flushing Items such as nappies and sanitary pads in your toilet.
-Such items are insoluble and will lead to clogs when they accumulate in the drainage system.
-You will then have to try and unclog the toilet on your own or call in a plumber.
+Such insoluble items will lead to clogs when they accumulate in the drainage system.
+You will then have to try to unclog the toilet or call in a plumber.

 Avoid all that inconvenience by disposing of insoluble items in a trash bin.
-Regardless of how tiny some items might be, they can lead to problems when disposed of the wrong way.
+Regardless of how tiny some items might be, they can lead to problems when disposed of incorrectly.

 3. Teach your kids what they shouldn’t flush in toilets or put into the sink